-It does everything I need it to do, they way I want it do and when I want it.
+It does everything I need it to do, the way I want it to do and when I want it.

 That's why for me, it's my Text Editor of choice.
 I do have Notepad++ also installed for some cases where I like to have different editors opened at the same time, plus I must admit Notepad++ vanilla, is blazing fast opening.

 I love terminals and commands but at the end of the day, a great UI makes my Git experience more efficient, rich and comfortable.
 Because of that, I use GitKraken.

 - Has many Integrations with GitHub, GitLab and BitBucket.

 - It's simple.

 A full list of features can be found here.

 MobaXterm defines itself as "the ultimate toolbox for remote computing".
 Not sure if that's true, but I must say that I'm happy with it.
 Has all the tools I need and many more: SSH, X11, RDP, VNC, FTP, MOSH... allows you to used Unix commands on Windows and works like a charm to manage and connect to remote entities.

 For me the Swiss army knife for remote connections.

 It shares any time of file with any type of service you want.
 Allows to upload photos, files, documents and depending on the type or the Hotkey pressed will do the task you want it to do, the way you want it.